-One of the members of staff listed above will get in touch with you to set up a meeting or talk on the phone.
-They will listen to your concerns, help you to access support and discuss the different ways of resolving the issue.
+One of the staff members listed above will get in touch with you to set up a meeting or talk on the phone.
+They will listen to your concerns, help you to get support and discuss ways to resolve the issue.
 They will provide you with information about the University’s complaints procedure and formal routes for resolving concerns.

 What happens if I report anonymously?

-We are aware that some students would prefer to raise concerns anonymously.
-If you report on an anonymous basis, we are not able to commit to taking any formal action.
-However, the information can be used to identify whether there have been similar complaints and whether there is a pattern of behaviour or trends which should be investigated.
-We would encourage you to access support and advice, even if you choose to report anonymously.
+You may prefer to raise a concern anonymously.
+If you report anonymously, we can’t commit to taking any formal action.
+However, we can use the information to see if there have been similar complaints, a pattern of behaviour or trends which we should investigate.
+We encourage you to access support and advice even if you choose to report anonymously.

 What other support is available?